Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

 On some tanker ships, steam is very important on deck.
 They can be used during tank cleaning and maintaining the temperature of the cargo.

-Steam is delivered on deck via steam line which is connected to the Engine boilers.
-It is where the steam is produced.
+Steam is delivered on deck via steam line which is connected to the Engine boilers where the steam is produced.

 29. Fixed Tank Cleaning Machines

-Some cargoes are not compatible with the previous one and to remove their traces, the ship conducts tank cleaning operation.
+Some cargoes are not compatible with the previous one and to remove their traces, the ship conducts tank cleaning operations.

-Fixed tank cleaning machines are built on deck with its nozzles inside the tank.
+Fixed tank cleaning machines are built on the deck with nozzles inside the tank.

 30. Portable Tank Cleaning Machines